 Metadata enables administrators to locate newer images and apply watermarks to them, which cuts down on a lot of wasted time and protects valuable assets.
-Team members and admins can search for valuable keywords allows you to quickly find unprotected files and determine how to best secure them.
+Team members and admins can search for valuable keywords to quickly find unprotected files and determine how to best secure them.
 Due to how fast metadata allows for users to locate files, this prevents the risk of files going unprotected for too long.

 Increases Organization-Wide Asset Knowledge

 When creating assets, the goal is to share them with teams within the organization, and to communicate their value.
 For example, if someone downloads a picture and logs it into an image library, there will be important reasons why that picture is vital to a project.
 Without metadata, those reasons may be lost on everyone else who views the photo.
 Make sure all team members are aware of why an image has been added into the library.
 It could save valuable time.

 Creates an Efficient, Connected Team

 As assets are created within an organization, administrators scramble to develop systems to keep them cataloged for quick recall.
 Chances are they only use a portion of the metadata available, such as title or date, to log the files.
 Push beyond outdated filing methods to minimize the time it takes for teams to locate valuable assets.

 By logging items into organizational systems with enhanced metadata functionality – like digital asset management software – companies create searchable structures.
 Stored assets become detailed commodities for teams to use, research and explore.
 When members of a campaign seek effectively-logged data, they find it faster and can spend more time building great projects.